*This post may contain affiliate links for which I earn commissions.*

-Besides cropping your photos into the common and popular rectangle and square shapes, you can try out circles, ovals or even heart-shaped, but do use these sparingly.
-You might want to avoid combining various photo-shapes on a single layout, as it could end up making the page looks very busy and uncoordinated.
+Besides cropping your photos into the common and popular rectangle and square shapes, you can try out circles, ovals, or even heart-shaped ones, but do use these sparingly.
+You might want to avoid combining various photo shapes on a single layout, as it could end up making the page looks very busy and uncoordinated.

 4) Set the Mood with Your Background

 Look at the scrapbook page above.
-The subject is wearing black top with a pink design.
+The subject is wearing a black top with a pink design.
 The arm bandage is also in pink color.
 Notice how pink-based patterned papers are chosen to repeat the colors in the photo.
-The black colored top is also repeated in the black journaling text paper.
+The black-colored top is also repeated in the black journaling text paper.